inji/inji-openid4vp-ios-swift/README.md

    - `publicKeyMultibase` is null or empty
 7. UnsupportedPublicKeyType exception is thrown when the public key type is not `publicKeyMultibase`.
 8. PublicKeyExtractionFailed exception is thrown when there are any errors in extracting the public key from verification method
+9. InvalidVerifier exception is thrown if the received request client_iD & response_uri are not matching with any of the trusted verifiers

 This method will also notify the Verifier about the error by sending it to the response_uri endpoint over http post request.
 If response_uri is invalid and validation failed then Verifier won't be able to know about it.